 You’ll see something like the above.
 Solvespace complains that the contour you’ve drawn is not closed, and is thus useless for making 3D objects.
 Additionally, the floating window now shows an error for the active group you’re editing in the “dof” (degrees of freedom) column.
 This tells you something’s not OK.
 Let’s make a wedge instead.

-Delete the existing lines with Ctrl+A (Edit → Select All) and Delete (Edit → Delete), and draw a wedge, starting at the green point in the middle of the screen.
+(Edit → Delete), and draw a wedge, starting at the green point in the middle of the screen.
 You’ll see some slight snapping.
 Additionally, observe the purple ‘H’ and ‘V’s that show up when your line is close to horizontal or vertical.
 All of those are constraints that Solvespace will create when you click the left mouse button to select a place for the final point of the line.

 Now make that wedge, we’ll go over the results.

 This is a beautiful wedge, isn’t it?
 As alluded to before, Solvespace has added some constraints for us already when it thought they were useful.
 Purple ‘H’ and ‘V’s are horizontal and vertical constraints.
 They mean that the line they’re applied to must be horizontal or vertical.
 You can delete the constraint by clicking the letter and pressing Delete.
-You can also add constraints by selecting a line and clicking the second row of buttons in the “constraint” section of the sidebar, or pressing H or V.
+You can also add constraints by selecting a line and clicking the second row of buttons in the “constraint” section of the sidebar, or pressing H

 Solvespace has also added three other constraints that are less apparent: The squares with the dots in them mark “lies on” constraints.
 Because you were using the multiline tool, Solvespace constrained the end point of the previous line to the beginning of the next line.
-You can add those constraints manually by selecting two points and clicking the “lies on” constraint button (4th line left of the “constraint” sidebar section) or pressing O.
+You can add those constraints manually by selecting two points and clicking the “lies on” constraint button (4th line left of the “constraint” sidebar section) or pressing O

 You can get additional information about constraints in the floating window.
 Select a constraint (by clicking a “H”), and it will show you what it is the constraint constrains.
 You can get to the “lies on” constraints by selecting a line endpoint, and then clicking the constrained in the “Constrained By” section in the floating window.

 You’ve now constructed a triangle with some constraints.
 However, stuff can still move around.
 Try dragging one of the points or lines to see this.
 The “dof” column in the floating window shows how “mobile” your design is.
-Try adding a distance constraint (D) to one of the sides of the triangle to decrease the degrees of freedom.
-You’ve reduced the degree of freedom of your sketch, and now you’re only able to drag points into positions where all constraints are still satisfied.
+Try adding a distance constraint (D

 So far so good.
 Let’s make the shape more complicated, and see what happens when you define constraints that “Solve"space can’t solve.